themill/wiz/doc/definition.rst

 If many namespaces are available for one package identifier, it must be specified in the command line.
-However, namespaces from packages previously fetched can be reused as a hint to guess the namespace of the following requests if only the identifier is used:
+However, namespaces from packages previously fetched, as well as package names that were part of the original request, can be used as a hint to guess the namespace of the following requests if only the identifier is used:

 .. code-block:: console

     >>> wiz use maya xmlf
+    >>> wiz use xmlf maya
     >>> wiz use maya::maya maya::xmlf

 .. _definition/description: